 How to do it:

-- if you book a multi-day bus ticket, you usually get a boat tour thrown in.
+- book a multi-day bus pass and you’ll usually get a boat tour thrown in.

 - if you book the tour separately, research the companies.
 I didn’t (on my second visit) and ended up on a booze cruise which would have been ideal if that’s what I wanted.
 Instead, the noise and music was too loud to hear the commentary.